zio/zio/docs/howto/use_modules_and_layers.md

   } yield ()
 ```

-Now the requirements of our program are richer, and we can satisfy the partially by providing our custom layers, and leaving out the layers that are covered by the standard environment `ZEnv`, in one line of code
+Now the requirements of our program are richer, and we can satisfy them partially by providing our custom layers, and leaving out the layers that are covered by the standard environment `ZEnv`, in one line of code

 ```scala mdoc:silent
   val zEnvMakeUser: ZIO[ZEnv, DBError, Unit] = makeUser2.provideCustomLayer(fullLayer)
 ```

 Notice that `provideCustomLayer` is just a special case of `provideSomeLayer`.

+## Updating local dependencies
+// TODO: write this

+## Dealing with managed dependencies
+Sometimes we must ensure that a module gets acquired during the bootstrap phase, and released when it is done servicing our program
+//TODO: write this

+## Sharing services
+services are all singletons in the dependency tree

+## Parallel acquisition of services
+//TODO: write this